esync-network/docs/docs/security/index.md

 ## Cryptographic Security

-eCredits, like other EVM-compatible chains, uses cryptographic algorithms to secure data.
+eSync Network, like other EVM-compatible chains, uses cryptographic algorithms to secure data.
 Transactions are digitally signed using a private key, and only the corresponding public key can confirm the signature's authenticity.
 This level of cryptography ensures the identity of transaction parties and the integrity of the data being transacted.